-1. An increase in cavity width is accommodated by inserting full height stainless steel shims between the structural face and the back of the MDC bracket.
-The maximum allowable shim thickness for a given project is stated on our layout drawings.
-Shims can be included between the bracket and the frame up to a maximum thickness of 12mm.
-In exceptional circumstances, increased shimming can be accommodated, only after consultation with our technical staff.
+1 An increase in cavity width is accommodated by inserting full height stainless steel shims between the structural face and accommodated, only after consultation with our technical staff.

-When utilising shims, they must be of sufficient length to extend to the lowest point of contact between the bracket and the structure.
+When utilising shims, they must be of sufficient length to extend to the lowest point of contact between the bracket / angle and the structure.

-2. A decrease in cavity width is overcome by re-positioning the brick on the support angle; this increases the amount of actual support under the brick.
+A decrease in cavity width is overcome by re-positioning the brick on the support angle; this increases the amount of actual support under the brick.
 This operation may necessitate cutting the brick to clear the angle radius.
 Design criteria govern the extent of allowable movement.